-This bucket wheel device for extracting coal is used in Banawala, India.
-The stacker reclaimer is located on a 700m long rail structure and must be reliably supplied with power on this route.
-However, since the cable drum for supply led to increased failures and the exposed sensitive high-voltage cable was damaged, the operator was looking for a more maintenance-friendly alternative.
-Today, they rely on an energy chain that, together with cables and monitoring sensors, has significantly increased reliability and safety during operation.
+Winner of the 2022 bronze vector award: This bucket wheel device for extracting coal is used in Banawala, India.
+The stacker reclaimer moves on a 700m rail structure and must be reliably supplied with power on this route.
+But the cable drum for supply increasingly allowed failures and damage to the exposed sensitive high-voltage cable, so the operator was looking for a more maintenance-friendly alternative.
+Today, the system uses an energy chain that, together with cables and monitoring sensors, has significantly increased reliability and safety during operation.

 Talwandi Sabo Power Limited (TSPL) is a coal-fired power plant in Banawala, India.
 Stacker reclaimers are used here in bulk material handling to mine and load coal, whereby the coal-fired power plant is used directly with the coal to generate energy.
 Since it is central to the continuous operation of the coal-fired power plant, failure is not an option.

 Stacker reclaimers are a combination of two different machines, where the stacker transports the coal to a heap and the reclaimer sends it to the boiler of the power plant as required.